ics-i-ask-center/qt5_aci/dsistudio_mrtrix3/REAME.md

 Recipe with FLS is added

 2020/6/22
 NVIDIA driver installation and EoD libraries are removed
+VirtualGL is added